 In this section you will find safety tips and information on limits to the type of towing you can reasonably do with your vehicle.
 Before towing a trailer, carefully review this information to tow your load as efficiently and safely as possible.

-To maintain warranty coverage, follow the requirements and recommendations in this manual concerning vehicles used for trailer towing.
+To maintain the New Vehicle Limited Warranty coverage, follow the requirements and recommendations in this manual concerning vehicles used for trailer towing.

 Common Towing Definitions